-This page lists the quotas and limits that apply to Cloud Identity and Access Management (Cloud IAM).
+This page lists the quotas and limits that apply to Identity and Access Management (IAM).
 Both quotas and limits can restrict the number of requests that you can send or the number of resources that you can create.
 Limits can also restrict a resource's attributes, such as the length of the resource's identifier.

 If a quota is too low to meet your needs, you can use the Google Cloud Console to request a quota increase for your project.
-If the Cloud Console does not allow you to request a change for a specific quota, contact Google Cloud support.
+If the Cloud Console does not let you request a change for a specific quota, contact Google Cloud support.

 Limits cannot be changed.

-By default, the following Cloud IAM quotas apply to each Google Cloud project, with the exception of workforce identity federation (Preview) quotas.
+By default, the following IAM quotas apply to each Google Cloud project, with the exception of workforce identity federation (Preview) quotas.
 Workforce identity federation quotas apply to organizations.

 |Read requests (for example, getting a policy)||6,000 per minute|